-- In February 2012, the existing Participatory Governance Handbook was distributed to Consultation Council members for review and feedback.
-Extensive discussion regarding Consultation Council's role in governance resulted in expanding Consultation Council's responsibilities to include "Recommending appropriate participatory governance structures for the District, and monitoring and assessing effectiveness of the implementation of said governance structures." - In early March 2012, Consultation Council recommended changes to participatory governance groups related to charges and membership.
+- In February 2012, the existing Participatory Governance Handbook was distributed to the Consultation Council members for review and feedback.
+Extensive discussion regarding the Consultation Council's role in governance resulted in expanding the Consultation Council's responsibilities to include "Recommending appropriate participatory governance structures for the District, and monitoring and assessing effectiveness of the implementation of said governance structures." - In early March 2012, the Consultation Council recommended changes to participatory governance groups related to charges and membership.
 As a result, the District Council on Accreditation and Planning (DCAP) was established with a charge to "Develop, monitor, and evaluate district-wide planning and accreditation cycle activities."
-The March 2012 Consultation Council meeting notes indicated DCAP would meet to further develop its charge, membership, and report progress by the end of the calendar year.
-March, May, and June 2012 Consultation Council meeting notes reflect additional members may be appointed to DCAP at a later date or membership expanded by the Chancellor.
-On June 4, 2012, the former Chancellor expanded the membership of DCAP to include the District Director of Administrative Relations and a Classified Senate President.
+The March 2, 2012 Consultation Council meeting notes indicated DCAP would meet to further develop its charge, membership, and report progress by the end of the calendar year.
+The March, May, and June 2012 Consultation Council meeting notes reflected additional members may be appointed to DCAP at a later date or membership expanded by the Chancellor.
+DCAP membership was expanded by the Chancellor on June 4, 2012 to include the Director of Administrative Relations from the Chancellor's Office, a Classified Senate President, and Student Trustee.
 The May 22, 2012 Participatory Governance Handbook defines DCAP as follows:

 The District Council on Accreditation and Planning (DCAP) is an evolving body established to address immediate accreditation and planning issues.
-As such, DCAP advises the Chancellor, through Cabinet and the District Consultation Council, on matters pertaining to the development, monitoring, and evaluation of District-wide planning and accreditation cycle activities.
+As such, DCAP advises the Chancellor, through Cabinet and the District Consultation Council, on matters pertaining to the development, monitoring, and evaluation of district-wide planning and accreditation cycle activities.
 Members understand that they attend meetings to represent constituent groups at a College or the District Administrative Center.
 In this role, members formulate recommendations to the Chancellor through consultation and are responsible to serve as a conduit of information and the catalyst for discussion on topics raised at the District group and within the constituent group.
 These topics include, but are not limited to, the specific areas outlined in state law and regulation.
 Membership will be expanded and/or modified by December 31, 2012.

-Current members include a Chancellor-appointed Chair; Vice Chancellor of Business Services; Vice Chancellor of Human Resources; Student Trustee; College Presidents; Academic Senate Presidents or designees; one Classified Senate President; and others determined by the Chancellor.
+Current members include a Chancellor-appointed Chair; District Administrative Center Representative; Student Trustee; College Presidents, Academic Senate Presidents or designees; and others determined by the Chancellor.